 Dr Ray Thomson: One of the really exciting things that the Investigators at MacDiarmid are working on is across this whole climate change area.
 Sequestering carbon dioxide, improving the efficiency of photovoltaic cells through to really advanced battery storage.

-We are a network of committed biologists, chemists, physicists and engineers who collaborate to develop innovations that will both solve big problems and boost the New Zealand economy.
+We are a Centre of Research Excellence, a network of committed biologists, chemists, physicists and engineers who collaborate to develop innovations that will both solve big problems and boost the New Zealand economy.

 Our research is creating new technologies to aid the transition to a more sustainable way of life and make our world a better place.